CFAA-EHU/broaching_wear_breakage_detection/README.md

 - Begin the manual simulation by copying CSV files **one by one** from the _/Rotura_ folder to the _/Rotura/Simulacion_ folder (do this for each CSV file).
 - The application will gradually display the wear for each pass and detect if a breakage occurs.

+If you are planning to reuse this code, please cite us as: "CFAA-UPV/EHU (2023).
+Broaching wear breakage detection [[Source code](https://github.com/CFAA-EHU/broaching_wear_breakage_detection)].
+GitHub repository."

 # Instrucciones para el despliegue

 Requisitos para desplegar la aplicación en ordenador local.